dwmorrin/material-calendar/src/admin/forms/README.md

 clear that we have handled everything. (i.e. we can mentally "cancel out" all the pairs, so to speak.)

-### choices: dummy options
+### choices: `values.__options__`

 Sometimes we want to apply some option from a field of options to our resource.
 The field of options is probably something we have in the external state and we need to provide those options to the form.

-Currently (open to change) the strategy is to provide "dummy values" that we use in the form but don't apply to the resource in the end.
+Currently (open to change as this is a fairly ugly API) the strategy is to provide "dummy values" on a `__options__` property.
+The underscores provide a clear delination between values that apply directly to a model and values that are external options.

 **Take care to not apply the dummy values to the object submitted to the database.**

-**Do not manipulate the values object.
+**Do not manipulate the values object in the component.
 Formik is using this.**

 ```js
 // generalized example